California doctor vacationing on Maui identified as victim of fatal shark bite

-MAUI, Hawaii (HawaiiNewsNow) - A 65-year-old California man has died after suffering an apparent shark bite while swimming off Maui, officials said Saturday.
+MAUI, Hawaii (HawaiiNewsNow/Gray News) - A 65-year-old California man has died after suffering an apparent shark bite while swimming off Maui, officials said Saturday.

+A fatal shark attack on Maui has claimed the life of a California man.
+(Source: AP Graphics)

 On Sunday, Maui Police spokesman Lt.
 Gregg Okamoto confirmed the identity of the victim as Thomas Smiley who was visiting from Granite Bay, Calif.